 I have evaluated the comments received and potential environment affects and have determined significant environmental effects would not result from the proposed land sale.
-This small 80 acre parcel does not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
-There are no indications they would produce substantially greater revenue or have substantially greater value to the trust in the near future.
-The parcel is below the state wide average productivity for grazing land and is completely surrounded by private land makeing it difficult for DNRC to manage or even distinguish from the adjacent private ownership.
-The annual income from the parcel is less than \$100 per year.
+These small parcels do not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
+There is no indication they would produce substantially greater revenue or have substantially greater value to the trust in the near future.
+The parcels below the state wide average productivity for grazing land.
+The small size and being completely surrounded by private land makes it difficult for DNRC to manage or even distinguish from the adjacent private ownership.
+The annual income to the trust from this parcel has been approximately \$240.00.

-This parcel is surrounded by private lands which control access to the state land and if sold is likely to be managed in a manner consistent with surrounding lands.
+The parcel is surrounded by private lands which control access to the state land and if sold is likely to be managed in a manner consistent with surrounding lands.

+managed in a manner consistent with surrounding lands.

-27. 27.
-NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:
+27. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:

 EIS More Detailed EA X No F urther Analysis

-I mere Betailed Er t / Ito . artiror / trialyoro

-s Managa O = \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

-EA Checklist Name: Garry Williams
+Е A Checklist Name: Garry Williams

-Approved By: Title: Area Manager, Central Land Office
+A pproved By: Title: Area manager, Central Land Office

-- 100. -//

-Signature: Date: 5/12/2010
+Sig nature: and hill 2k Date: 5/12/2010

-^